Policies and Procedures

 - Testing services (using scribes, readers, laptops, CC-TVs, enlarged print and Braille)

-- Equipment loan (tape and audio recorders, hearing devices, bookstands, inflatable back-pillows, etc.)
+- Equipment loan (digital audio recorders, hearing devices, bookstands, inflatable back-pillows, etc.)

 - Adaptable furniture (special chairs and tables)